deadlydog/Blasteroid/ReadMe.md

 # Blasteroid

-This is a Space Invaders type of game.
-I created Blasteroid while I was a student at the University of Regina using C++ and DirectX.
+A Space Invaders style game created using C++ and DirectX.

 ![Blasteroid screenshot](docs/Images/BlasteroidScreenshot.jpg)

 ## History

 Blasteroid was the second game I created.
-I started it in 2004, and continued to work on it into 2005.
+I started it in 2004, and continued to work on it into 2005, while a student at the University of Regina.

 The game has 3 levels, which are loaded from script files and more levels could easily be added.
 The enemies use a simple AI system that I developed to determine when to attack your ship and when to flee, although it may be tough to see this as the screen often quickly fills up with enemies.